 As part of the preparations, the board, Mr. Brand, and several parents organized a dinner-auction gala that attracted one-hundred and thirty people and served to generate support and raise money for the school in the spring of 2008.

 Chelsea Academy opened with thirty seven students in grades six through nine with plans to add an additional grade over the next three years.
 Five-full time, three-part time, and two staff members made up the initial faculty and staff.
 With the addition of four new students in the spring semester, Chelsea finished its first year with forty-one students, all of whom were challenged to grow and develop themselves in and outside of the classroom in a variety of ways.
 The academic program proved to be challenging and inspiring.
 Interscholastic sports teams, including soccer, volleyball, basketball, and baseball, were established.
 A school choir was formed.
 Houses and clubs met weekly.
 Mass was held every Friday.
 Highlights of the year included an all-school hike, a poetry recitation and music recital, a spiritual retreat, a choir concert, a canoe trip, a spring play, and the second-annual spring gala.

 Since its first year in 2008, Chelsea has added grades four and five in addition to ten through twelve and has attracted families from Front Royal, Rappahannock County, Winchester, Warrenton, Haymarket, Gainesville, Fort Valley, and Strasburg among other areas.
 Its programs have expanded to include participation in regional and national poetry, math, and science competitions, and Chelsea sports teams now participate in the Delaney Athletic Conference.
 Chelsea was accredited by the Virginia Independent Schools Association in 2011.
-In 2012, twelve students received diplomas as members of the school’s first graduating class.
+In 2012, eight students received diplomas as members of the school’s first graduating class.